cessda/cessda.cdc.osmh-indexer.cmm/README.md

 ### Prerequisites
 The following is expected to be install before building running.
-To install see your preferred package manager like.
+To install see your preferred package manager.
 On mac this can be done with `brew`
   - Java JDK 8
   - Maven

 `brew tap caskroom/versions`